5 things to know before the stock market opens on Monday - ExBulletin

 Here are the most important information investors need to start their trading day:

-waltz disney will headline the list of quarterly results due this week.
-Other results will shed light on consumer health.
-Here are some of the reports expected this week:
+Turkey’s high-stakes presidential election seems to be heading towards a runoff.
+With nearly all the votes counted, neither incumbent President Recep Tayyip Erdogan nor his challenger Kemal Kilicdaroglu had secured the 50% of the vote needed to win the race.
+Kilicdaroglu ran as a reformist candidate after Erdogan increasingly consolidated his power during his two decades in office.
+Turkey’s economy has struggled and Erdogan has come under scrutiny for his skepticism of NATO expansion during Russia’s war in Ukraine.

-CNBC’s Samantha Subin, Jeff Cox, Yun Li, Sarah Min, Tanaya Macheel, Alex Harring, Hakyung Kim, Christina Cheddar-Berk and Ashley Capoot contributed to this report.
+CNBC’s Sarah Min, Elliot Smith and Natasha Turak contributed to this report.

 Follow the evolution of the market like a pro on CNBC Pro.